Salted Pistachio Chocolate Chunk Slice and Bake Cookies

 More on that whole pools of melted chocolate thing: use chocolate chunks that you chop up from a chocolate bar.
 If you're going to spend money on good chocolate, this recipe is when to do it.
 Baking chocolate is excellent here; it's sold right next to the chocolate chips.
 I like using bittersweet or dark chocolate.
 Use whatever chocolate you love.
 The wonderful thing about using pure chocolate is that your warm cookies have soft melted chocolate inside, not chunks of chocolate chips.

 The cookie dough is a little sticky, but you should be able to mold into a ball.
-Your cookie dough will be too sticky if you started with too-soft butter.
+Here's a helpful note: your cookie dough will be too sticky if you started with too-soft butter.
 Make sure the butter is room temperature, not melted in the slightest.
 Use my trick for softening butter quickly or set it out (along with the egg!)
 1 hour prior to beginning.
 Butter is ready to use when you can neatly and easily cut a knife through it.

-Cut the cookie dough in half*, roll in a mixture of coarse sugar and chopped pistachios, wrap up in plastic wrap, and chill for at least 3 hours.
+Cut the cookie dough ball in half, shape into 2 logs, roll each log into a mixture of coarse sugar and chopped pistachios, wrap them up in plastic wrap, and chill for 3 hours.

-(*Let me explain.
-I divide the cookie dough in half and roll into 2 logs so that they’re easier to roll in coarse sugar/pistachios and so they chill faster in the refrigerator.)
+Let me explain that.
+I divide the cookie dough in half and roll into 2 logs so that they're easier to roll in coarse sugar/pistachios and so they chill faster in the refrigerator.

 Sometimes the chocolate chunks are too hard for easy slicing, leaving some empty spots in cookies.
 Not a problem.
 My recipe below leaves a few chocolate chunks aside that you can stick back into the sliced cookies.

-Our friends kept calling these “the fancy cookies” and while the cookies definitely have an upgraded taste and texture, they’re not complicated to make.
-If you’ve tried my other slice & bake cookies, you know they’re pretty low key.
+Our friends called these "the fancy cookies" and while they definitely have an upgraded taste and texture, they're not complicated.
+If you've tried my other slice & bake cookies, you know they're pretty low key.

 If I had to chose, I think the crunchy edges would be my favorite part.
 Buttery, dense, crumbly, salty, sweet, and oh-so-perfect.
 I guess they really are fancy!